Afon Pyrddin

 The Afon Pyrddin is a river forming a short section of the boundary between Powys and Neath Port Talbot in Wales, United Kingdom.
 It also forms a part of the boundary of the Brecon Beacons National Park.
-The river and its waterfalls are one of the key attractions of the Fforest Fawr Geopark designated in 2005.
+The river and its waterfalls are one of the key attractions of the Fforest Fawr Geopark, designated in 2005.

 The name could mean 'river by the striking fortress' or 'sweet-flowing river'.

-The streams of Nant y Bryn, Nant y Fedwen and Nant Hir come together to form the Pyrddin which flows south-eastwards for 3 miles (5 km) to its confluence with the Nedd Fechan (sometimes also known historically in an Englished form "Neath Vaughan"; at one time this would have been a fair indication of the Welsh pronunciation in English spelling, but with changes in English pronunciation it has now diverged considerably)).
+The streams of Nant y Bryn, Nant y Fedwen and Nant Hir come together to form the Pyrddin which flows south-eastwards for 3 mile to its confluence with the Nedd Fechan.